 Although Crane was a multi talented artist who worked in many mediums, he is best known for his illustrations of children's books, among which we can mention The Frog Prince, Beauty and the Beast, The Sleeping Beauty, Little Red Riding Hood, Puss in Boots, Bluebeard, Jack and the plant bean, Princess Belle Etoile and The Robber Bridegroom.
 He has also created graphic works, watercolors, posters, designs for fabrics, wallpaper, tapestries, rugs, stained glass and jewelry.
 Among the most important paintings it is possible to mention the portrait of his wife Mary Frances (1882) kept at the Orsay Museum in Paris, and Horses of Neptune (1892) kept at the Neue Pinakothek in Monaco.

 A meeting with the author and socialist activist William Morris led to a lifelong friendship and collaboration between the two men, not only in the field of art but in their mutual commitment to the cause of socialism.
-In addition to his artistic endeavors, Crane devoted a lot of his time and writing to promoting socialism.
+In addition to his artistic endeavors, Crane devoted a lot of his time, artwork and writing to promoting socialism.
 Many iconic images associated with international socialism were designed by Walter Crane.

 On a tour of the United States, Crane became embroiled in a controversy when he spoke in favor of clemency for those socialist anarchists who had been sentenced to death in connection with the Haymarket Affair.
 His public stance caused a scandal among the well to do patrons of the arts, and many of his speaking engagements and dinners organized in his honor were canceled.